YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/React lifecycle/lifecycle.md

 - **Update** 👉  growth of your component
 - **Unmount** 👉  death of your component

+**Mounting** is the initial phase in which the instance of the component is created and inserted into the DOM.
+When the component gets successfully inserted into the DOM, the component is said to be mounted.
+In the **updating phase**, the component gets updated while being present in the DOM.
+In the **unmounting phase**, the component is removed from the DOM.

 ### Rendering vs Mounting
 - "Rendering" is any time a function component gets called (or a class-based render method gets called) which returns a set of instructions for creating DOM.
 - "Mounting" is when React "renders" the component for the first time and actually builds the initial DOM from those instructions.